arborworkflows/arborCollections/_posts/tutorials/2015-07-13-reconstructing-ancestral-characters-continuous.md

 ---
 layout: article
 categories: tutorials
-title: Discrete ancestral character states
+title: Continuous ancestral character states
-summary: How to reconstruct discrete ancestral character states on nodes in your tree using Arbor
+summary: How to build a workflow that can reconstruct continuous ancestral character states on nodes in your tree using Arbor
 comments: true

 ---

 ## Overview

-In this exercise, we will learn how to reconstruct ancestral character states in Arbor for a discrete character - that is, a character that can take on one of a number of discrete values.
-Examples might be lizards, "legs" versus "no legs" - this would be a two-state discrete character.
-Another example would be animal locomotion - "walks," "swims," or "flies."
-This is an example of a three-state discrete character.
+In this exercise, we will learn how to build a workflow that can reconstruct ancestral character states in Arbor for a continuous character - that is, a character that can take on any continuous value, like body weight or limb length.

+This exercise is quite similar to a tutorial for [ancestral state estimation of discrete characters]({{ site.baseurl }}/tutorials/reconstructing-ancestral-characters-discrete/).

-Imagine that you have a phylogenetic tree with information on some discrete character for some or all of the tips.
-You want to use mathematical methods to reconstruct the ancestral character states on the internal nodes of the tree.
+Imagine that you have a phylogenetic tree with information on some continuous character for some or all of the tips.
+You want to use mathematical methods to reconstruct the ancestral character states on the internal nodes of the tree under a Brownian motion model.
 Then, this is the exercise for you!

 ## Loading example data

-You will need the anolis example data files, anolis.phy and anolis.csv, from [Arbor datasets]({{ site.baseurl}}/docs_datasets.html).
+For this example, we will use a dataset where the species included in the tree and character data do not match perfectly.
+Obtain the day gecko example data files, phelsuma.phy and phelsuma.csv, from [Arbor datasets]({{ site.baseurl}}/docs_datasets.html).
 Save those files somewhere on your computer.

+If you look at these files, you will see that the tree includes a few unique species for which there is no character data.
+Arbor will recognize this and drop those species from the analysis.

 Now open the [Arbor web app](https://arbor.kitware.com).
-Drag and drop the two anolis data files on the blue "Browse or drop files" box to load them into your browser.
+Drag and drop the two phelsuma data files on the blue "Browse or drop files" box to load them into your browser.

 Finally, [log in and create a personal collection]({{ site.baseurl }}/2015/06/09/creating-a-new-collection/).